afirstenberg/multivocal/README.md

    results based on criteria that are set.

-   If the template just consists of a string, it is at this point that it is converted into a `Template` object.
+   If the template just consists of a string, it is at this point that it is converted into a `Template` object by creating an object with a `Markdown` attribute set to the value of the string.

    The processing does **not** include applying values to the template at this point.

 3. One of the templates is selected at random to be the `Response`.

-4. The Response-type object is evaluated as a template to apply other values in the environment.
+4. The Response-type object is evaluated as a template to apply other values in the environment, and other transformations are also done (for example, to handle Text or SSML attributes).
    The results of doing this are mapped to the environment based on other settings described below.

    For the `Response` configuration, the Template used will be in the